-Victim & Survivor Support: Integrated one-to-one support for the partners and ex-partners of perpetrators on our Bridging to Change or Women's Behaviour Change programmes.
+Victim & Survivor Support: One-to-one support for the partners and ex-partners of perpetrators on our Bridging to Change or Women's Behaviour Change programmes.

-Children & Young People's Support: Integrated counselling and youth work for the children of perpetrators on our Bridging to Change or Women's Behaviour Change programmes.
+Children & Young People's Support: Counselling and youth work for the children of perpetrators on our Bridging to Change or Women's Behaviour Change programmes.

 For additional resources on domestic abuse, see our Useful Links page here.